 - Differential salaries based on performance surely help.
 Let salary be split into a fixed and a variable component.
 Variables for performance must be more than adequate.
 After all, performance must be well rewarded.

 - Weed out your toxic performers.
 This will help competencies mature in your organization.
 If the competencies don’t evolve, your best of today may be the average performers of tomorrow.
 But that is the truth of performance.
 If people do not scale up, they will be obsolete.
-Jobs must be rotated in line with competencies displayed.
+Jobs must be rotated in line with the competencies displayed.

 The above is possible only if a culture of coaching for performance sets into the organization.
 The call of the day is to nurture Transformational Leadership through Emotional Intelligence.
 Leaders who aid triggering the neurons by creating successful neural pathways through positive emotional attractors are the key to organizational success.
 Neuroscience of Leadership is an integral part of evolving as a leader.
 The transactional leadership of yesteryears is an old paradigm.

 The empirical formula of 70:20:10 is the dimension of performance coaching.
-70% is learned real-time at work; 20% is the Manager’s Coaching input, and the critical 10% is through training initiatives.
+70% is learned in real-time at work; 20% is the Manager’s Coaching input, and the critical 10% is through training initiatives.

 We are now a part of a global economy.
 Only the best will sustain.
 Manage your employee performance through internal Coaches & Mentors and reap rich dividends.

-I end with the critical question “How many Coaches have you created and nurtured in your organization?”
-After all, if no game worth its value is ever won without a coach then how can the game of business be won without coaches.
+I end with the critical question, “How many Coaches have you created and nurtured in your organization?”
+After all, if no game worth its value is ever won without a Coach, then how can the game of business be won without coaches.